-- 1.The number of Middle School dances will be established yearly from input of the School Improvement Team and the principal.
-The number of dances is not to exceed three per school year.
+- 1. The number of Middle School dances will be established yearly by Administration.
+The number of dances is not to exceed Four per school year.
 The principal will make the final determination. - 2.
 Middle School dances are to last no later than 10 p.m.
 High School dances are to last no later than 12 midnight. - 3.
-Middle School dances may be attended only by those Middle School school students attending school at the school sponsoring the dance.
+Middle School dances may be attended by any Hobbs Middle School student attending school and have not been suspended.
 Middle School students will not attend high school dances.
 High school dances will only be open to Hobbs High School students unless prior administrative approval has been received. - 4.
 Regular school discipline policies and school dress code will be observed. - 5.
 Students may not leave and re-enter the dance. - 6.
 Middle School dances will be chaperoned by parents/legal guardians as well as staff members. - 7.
 Students will be required to provide identification cards.